 Whether in store, at the end of a phone (or email) or making a delivery to a home, we train our colleagues to be friendly and helpful (and track how well our customers think they do).
-Our investment in technology and data aives them communicating these initiatives more clearly to our customers.
-This includes our commitment to treating our own colleagues and people in our supply chains fairly and with respect.
+Our investment in technology and data gives them additional tools to advise on product choice and availability more efficiently.